Decorative neutral curve divider

 Background: EDUCAUSE and its Mission

-To grasp the origin of HECVAT, one must explore EDUCAUSE – the organization behind it.
-EDUCAUSE stands as the most extensive community of Chief Information Officers and other technology professionals that serve at Colleges & Universities.
+To grasp the origin of HECVAT, look first at EDUCAUSE, the organization behind it.
+EDUCAUSE is the most extensive community of Chief Information Officers and technology professionals serving colleges and universities, with more than 2,000 member institutions and a long track record of shaping standards the rest of edu IT follows.

 HECVAT vs. SOC2: A Comparative Analysis

-While SOC2 offers a broad-based assessment relevant across a range of industries, HECVAT delves into the specific intricacies of higher education.
-It considers the unique threats, regulations, and nuances inherent to the academic environment — including FERPA, HIPAA, and decentralized IT environments.
+While SOC 2 offers a broad-based assessment relevant across a range of industries, HECVAT delves into the specific intricacies of higher education.
+It considers the unique threats, regulations, and nuances inherent to the academic environment, including FERPA, HIPAA, and decentralized IT.
+The practical difference: SOC 2 proves you have controls in place, while HECVAT proves those controls hold up against a higher-ed threat model that includes student data, research grants, and shared campus services.

 Transitioning from SOC2 to HECVAT